greenpro/sac_setup/README.md

 8. The sac_setup project can now be removed from the RPi if desired.
 9. Follow the instructions in the sac workspace for running, modifying, and using the packages.

-## Build

-To build the workspace for the first time use the build.sh script from the sac directory.
-After this run "catkin_make".
-The first build after opening the terminal ". devel/setup.bash" may need to be run if catkin_make does not work.

-## Run

-To run a project, go the ~/sac workspace and type $roslaunch sac_launch towers.launch$ or any of the other launch file names.
-These can be viewed in the ~/sac/sac_launch/launch/.

 ### Ubuntu 16.04
 1. Install Ubuntu 16.04 on either a computer or a virtual machine.
 2. Setup Ubuntu as you like installing any programs you would like to have.